afshinamighi/Courses/basecamp/week07/inf-bc-w07-python.md

 Main program [main():]

-- Ask for key to use for convertion (make sure to validate against even string length)
+- Ask for key to use for convertion (make sure to validate against even string length).

-- Build menu structure as following (the input can be case-insensitive (so E and e are valid inputs))
+- Build menu structure as following (the input can be case-insensitive (so E and e are valid inputs)).

 	- [E] Encode value to hashed value
 	- [D] Decode hashed value to normal value